lynalbct/scan-path-graph/README.md

 User account system
 ---------------
-* Since this application is in its initial stages, with the consideration of fitting it into a student project scope, the user account system is designed to be working, in terms of finding previously uploaded files for users.
-Thus current system employs a **fake** database system, leaving out the many detailed needed for a truly secure user system.
+* Since this application is in its initial stage, with the consideration of fitting it into the scope of a one-semester student project, the user account system is designed to be working, in terms of managing previously uploaded files for users.
+Thus current system employs a **fake** database system, leaving out the detailed aspects needed for a truly secure user system.

 ###Behavior:
   * At the login window, when user type in a (username, password) combination, the application will check if that combination exists in record, and read record if so.
 If not, **it will automatically create an entry in the record for that combination.**